AdobeDocs/experience-manager-65.en/help/forms/using/setup-eclipse-project-build-installer.md

 ### Generate .apk file using Android Studio {#generate-apk-android-studio}

-Execute the following steps to generate the .apk file using Android Studio:
+To generate the .apk file using Android Studio, do the following:

 1. Launch the Android Studio application on your machine.
 1. Select **Open an existing Android Studio project**.
 If the dialog box to open an existing project does not appear automatically, select **File** &gt; **Open**.